Have you ever felt like the journey of healing from losing something – or someone – dear to you was NOT what you hoped for?

 I grew up in a Christian home, where we went to church every Sunday and Wednesday night Choir practice, even though I can’t carry a tune at ALL, mom and dad still took me with them to choir practice.
 God bless all the dear folks who had to hear my croaking as a kid in the choir.

 Mom taught me as a child that I am never alone, as Jesus is ever-present and will hold my hand, if I will hold His.
 I held His hand as a teenager, yep, even during those days that were rebellious rather than reverent.
 Thank God, He hung onto me, too!
 Psalm 91:11 is my favorite verse.
 For He orders His angels to protect you wherever you go.
 PRAISE GOD!
-The angels He assigned to me may have had a full time job for a while.
+The angels He assigned to me may have had a full time job.

 I wonder…do the angels STILL have to run so hard after me???

 Marriage (to a Methodist preacher’s kid no less!) was followed by the births of two boys and multiple moves throughout the South, up to New Jersey and back to the Lone Star State, my home state.
-Native Texan.
+I’m a Native Texan.
 I love bluebonnets, the Lone Star flag, Six Flags over Texas, gardening, cooking, reading and SWIMMING in the summer.
 Now we are in my husband’s home state of Louisiana – in the middle of nowhere on a beautiful lake.
 What a gift we get with each sunrise and sunset.

 Early one Tuesday morning, Mom called and asked if Holt had told me she had called the precious evening.
 No. No big deal, I thought, until Mom said Bette killed herself yesterday.